-Students receive their grades through Populi (http://cbts.populiweb.com), Central's web-based academic records system.
+Students receive their grades through Populi, Central's web-based academic records system.
 In Populi, students can print grade reports, unofficial transcripts, and review their academic progress.

 Grades are due two weeks after the end of a term.
 Students who do not receive their grades at that time should contact the professor and notify the Registrar's Office.